easelinc/queue_classic_delayed/README.md

 # Usage

 ```
-# Will print 'hello from yesterday' 1 day from now
+# Will print 'Hello from yesterday!'
+1 day from now
-QC::Delayed.enqueue(1.day, 'Kernel.puts', 'hello from yesterday')
+QC::Delayed.enqueue(1.day.from_now, 'Kernel.puts', 'Hello from yesterday!')
 ```

 # Testing

 1. Create a test database like so `createdb queue_classic_delayed_test`
+1. Run `rake test`

 # Future Work